ReputableRice/Assessment02/README.md

 # Assessment 2
 ## Created by
-Truong
+- Truong
-A01340547
+- A01340547
 ## Description
-The theme of this App is a showcase of fruits.
+The main theme about this app is showcasing different fruits, providing a succinct explanations and a brief on their history.

 The values each bit represents
 - bit 1 = apple